Connecting The Dots: Contact Tracing Tracks, Slows Spread Of COVID-19

 Jenny Peek

 Jenny Peek is a news editor for Wisconsin Public Radio and senior contributor for Isthmus.
-When she’s not out tracing her next lead, you’ll find her chasing her toddler Liam, or snuggled up with a good book and a piping hot cup of coffee.
+When she’s not out tracing her next lede, you’ll find her hanging out with her boys Liam and Riley, often with a piping hot cup of coffee in hand.

 FacebookTwitterEmail